iiuni/projektzapisy/infra/readme.md

 ## Setting up the machine

-Every admin has its account with no sudo privileges on the remote machine.
+Every admin has his own account with no-password sudo privileges on the remote machine.
 For security, the admin has to use public-key authentication to log in to the server.

 ### Change sudo configuration on the remote machine